OperationCode/operationcode_docs/proposals/STRATEGIC-POLICY.md

 * *Web Application Development.* Operation Code’s Deploy program is a group of military veterans passionate about continuing to serve through quality web craftsmanship.
 As a distributed team of full-stack web developers building complex web applications for the world wide web the Deploy team leverages the internet, open source software and modern tools in order to develop web applications that will help employ veterans, drive earned revenue to the nonprofit, and build organizational capacity.

-## Our Goals: 2017 – 2021
+## Our Goals

 ### Goal 1: Develop Operation Code tech infrastructure, to become a central hub for the military software development community.

 Operation Code currently uses several platforms to pass information among its members.
 Most routinely, Slack is used as the central hub of information with Google Drive used as a repository for file sharing.
-There is an opportunity for the members of Operation Code to turn the organization’s website into a platform for operations.
-The OperationCode.org website was created through open source sharing.
+There is an opportunity for the members of Operation Code to turn the organization’s website into a more cohesive platform for operations, as the OperationCode.org website was created through open source sharing.

 Strategies:
 * Use the OperationCode.org website as a symbol of the capabilities of a team of veteran coders.
 Use the knowledge and skills of the members to design, build, test, and execute an open source website that can be used as the central processing point for all Operation Code activities.
-* Create a member log in section of the website to allow for easier file sharing and communication.
-* Create a user interface that allows for the uploading of biographical data and project information.

 ### Goal 2: Increase the number of Code Schools approved by the VA to accept Post-9/11 GI Bill and vocational rehab funding.